phpDocumentor/phpDocumentor/docs/references/full-config-reference.rst

 --------

 Some settings are not part of the normal configuration parts of phpDocumentor.
-Because there have impact on the full application behavior, or enable expirimental parts in phpDocumentor.
+Because there have impact on the full application behavior, or enable experimental parts in phpDocumentor.

 Settings are key-value configuration options, which are listed with the following command: